-Problem Possible Cause - Solution The PC Camera module cannot be detected.
+Problem Possible Cause - Solution The Wireless LAN indicators show that the WLAN module is powered on, however the module does not connect.
+The WLAN module is turned off in the Windows Mobility Center.
+The computer's wireless function keys will not function properly if Wireless is turned OFF in the Windows Mobility Center control panel.
+Make sure that Wireless is ON in the Mobility Center to ensure proper function key behavior (see "Wireless Hot Keys" on page 3 - 12).
+The PC Camera module cannot be detected.
 The module is off.
-Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 10).
-Run the BisonCap program to view the camera picture.
+Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 12).
+Run the camera application to view the camera picture.
 The Wireless LAN/Bluetooth/ PC Camera/3.75G/HSPA modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
 Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules & Options" on page 7 - 1).
 A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
-If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process from the computer has been completed The Bluetooth module is off after resuming from Sleep.
+If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the device to your computer until the file transfer process from the computer has been completed.
+The Bluetooth module is off after resuming from Sleep.
 The Bluetooth module's default state will be off after resuming from the Sleep power-saving state.
 Use the key combination (Fn + F12) to power on the Bluetooth module after the computer resumes from Sleep.
-A yellow exclamation mark appears alongside PCI Simple Communications Controller (Other Devices) in Device Manager.
-The MEI driver will fix this known issue.
-Install the MEI driver (see "MEI Driver" on page 4 - 7).